moonmaster9000/specdown/README.markdown

     Usage
     -------------------

     You'll use the `todo` method to interact with your list.
-For example, to see what's inside your list, simply:
+For example, to see what's inside your list, simply call the `todo` method:

     ```ruby
     todo #==> []